macla7/STAPI/README.md

 - Using variable font?
 - Maybe 10 or so default DP's to choose from
 - Reacts (likes and what not)
+- Login flow that is less clunky than current state check way of doing it

 ## Design Notes